Ad

 Vinyltranny

-This was the first album I ever bought.Brand new in 1981 from the wonderful Spillers in Cardiff.A few years back I was bought this as a present to replace my old and rather worn original.What a revelation!Crisp,clear and punchy.The joy of re-issues.
+This was the first album I ever bought.Brand new in 1981 from the wonderful Spillers in Cardiff.A few years back I was bought this as a present to replace my old and rather worn original.What a revelation!Crisp and clean sound.The joy of re-issues.

 • Thinningjewfro86's avatar